isotopp/isotopp.github.io/_posts/2020-07-27-mysql-transactions.md

 Deletion of data is also a write and copy operation: It could be rolled back until it is committed, so on delete data is actually pushed to the Undo Log.
 Depending on how things are organized, it can also trigger a lot of reorganisation of the Index Trees and other operations.

-If you want to delete all data, TRUNCATE is better than DELETE, because it does not cause these things.
+If you want to delete all data, `TRUNCATE` is better than `DELETE`, because it does not cause these things.

 If you want to structure data with regular expirations, have a look at table partitioning and use dynamic DDL to create and drop partitions on a schedule instead of deleting data.
 This implies a temporal arrangement of the data, so a date or time is becoming part of the primary key.